 In 1915, the Mayo brothers established the Mayo Foundation for Medical Education and Research.
 All income from the clinical practice was placed in a trust to fund stipends for fellows who came to Mayo Clinic to study after medical school.

 That same year, Mayo Clinic partnered with the University of Minnesota to develop Mayo School of Graduate Medical Education, one of the first three-year university-based programs to train graduate physicians in specialty practice.
 In 1917, the first graduate degrees in Mayo's programs were conferred to two women and two men.
 By 1922, more than 1,000 prospective candidates a year were seeking opportunities for graduate medical training at Mayo Clinic.

-Now known as Mayo Clinic School of Graduate Medical Education, the school has more than 270 individual training programs covering nearly every medical and surgical specialty.
+Now known as Mayo Clinic School of Graduate Medical Education, the school has approximately 300 individual training programs covering nearly every medical and surgical specialty.
 The school includes the largest number of ACGME-accredited programs in the country and is the only integrated school of graduate medical education conducted across broad geographic regions — Mayo Clinic's three campuses in Arizona, Florida, and Minnesota.

 The Mayo brothers were deeply committed to advancing the science of medicine through biomedical research.
 As early as 1915, Mayo Clinic began preparing candidates for master's and Ph.D. degrees in biomedical sciences, with the first Ph.D. degree in biochemistry awarded in 1917.
 Early degrees were granted through an affiliation with the University of Minnesota.

 In 1989, Mayo Clinic Graduate School of Biomedical Sciences began independently conferring master's and Ph.D. degrees.
 The school celebrated its 25th anniversary in 2014.